simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 hledger provides a number of built-in correctness checks to help validate your data and prevent errors.
 Some are run automatically, some when you enable `--strict` mode;
-or you can run any of them on demand with this `check` command.
+or you can run any of them on demand by providing them as arguments to the `check` command.
 `check` produces no output and a zero exit code if all is well.
 Eg: